Geometry of transient chaos in streamwise-localized pipe flow turbulence

 We simulate the incompressible fluid flow through a circular pipe of diameter $D$ and length $L = \pi D/ 0.1256637 \approx 25D$.
 For this purpose, we employ \texttt{Openpipeflow}\rf{Willis2017}, which integrates the perturbations ${\bf u}(z, r, \theta; \zeit)$ to the base (Hagen-Poiseuille) solution ${\bf u}_{HP}(z, r, \theta; \zeit) = 2 U (1 - (2r / D)^2) {\bf \hat{z}}$ of the pipe flow under periodic boundary condition ${\bf u}(z, r, \theta; \zeit) = {\bf u}(z + L, r, \theta; \zeit)$ in the axial direction and no-slip boundary condition ${\bf u}(z, r = D/2, \theta; \zeit) = 0$ at the pipe wall.
 The Reynolds number is defined as $\Reynolds = U D / \nu$, where $\nu$ is the kinematic viscosity of the fluid.
 In our simulations, $\Reynolds = 1600$ and a constant flux is ensured via a time-varying axial pressure gradient.
-For the numerical representation, the flow fields are expanded in Fourier series truncated at $K = 255$ and $M = 47$ respectively in axial and azimuthal directions and $64$ finite-difference points were used in the radial direction.
+For the numerical representation, the flow fields are expanded in Fourier series truncated at $K = 255$ and $M = 47$ respectively in axial and azimuthal directions and with $64$ finite-difference points were used in the radial direction.
 The nonlinear terms are evaluated following the $3/2$-rule for dealiasing, leading to $(768 \times 144 \times 64)$ grid points in the physical space.
+Time-stepping is performed by a second-order predictor-corrector method with a time-step $\delta t \approx 0.00206 D/U$.
 The adequacy of this resolution is confirmed in the previous studies \rf{ChWiKe14,BudHof17}, which examined similar parameter regimes using \texttt{Openpipeflow} with slightly lower resolutions.
+For the homoclinic orbits we are going to report in the following, the exponential drop-off of the Fourier coefficients is 4 orders of magnitude or more at every point along the orbit.